Posts Building Reliable RAG Systems in .NET

 This RAG pipeline with pluggable backends becomes the knowledge layer for agents:

-Semantic Kernel plugins let we create sophisticated pipelines entirely in .NET.
+Semantic Kernel plugins let us create sophisticated pipelines entirely in .NET.

 Conclusion